logo

 map-coin-colors

-Data sovereignty is at the core of Web3, meaning that users have full ownership over their data.
-To build a Web3 app, developers need to combine the functionality of different blockchains so that user assets, storage, and computing are all on-chain.
-Through MAP Protocol, developers can seamlessly compose different blockchain components and build apps where users have control over their data and assets.
+Data sovereignty is at the heart of Web3, which means users have full ownership of their data.
+To build a Web3 application, developers need to integrate functionalities from multiple blockchains so that assets, storage, and computation all happen on-chain.
+With MAP Protocol, developers can seamlessly combine blockchain components and build applications that give users full control over their data and assets.

 Summary